Brampton: Economy

-Additional companies in Brampton include Canon, Canadian Tire which has three distribution facilities, Canadian Blood Services, Boston Scientific, Air Canada, Sleep Country Canada head office, Rogers Communications, Magna International.
+William Osler Health System employs approximately 5,000 at its Brampton Civic and Peel Memorial campuses.

+Lululemon, and Pet Valu have their main GTA distribution centres in the city.
+Wolseley Plumbing built a distribution Center and showroom in Brampton in 2024.

 Alstom has an assembly plant in Brampton to fulfil their contract with Metrolinx to build Alstom Citadis Spirit LRV cars for the TTC Finch West (ordered in 2017 with delivery beginning 2021 to be completed by 2023), Hurontario and Eglinton LRT lines.
 The Hurontario LRT maintenance facility is currently being built in Brampton.

-William Osler Health System operates two health facilities in the city (Peel Memorial and Brampton Civic Hospital).

 It is also the location of the Canadian Forces Army Reserve unit The Lorne Scots (Peel, Dufferin and Halton Regiment).

 An automobile manufacturing facility was opened by American Motors (AMC) in 1960 as the Brampton Assembly Plant.
 In 1986, AMC developed a new, state-of-the-art operation at Bramalea.
 After AMC was acquired by Chrysler in 1987, AMC's Canadian division and its plants were absorbed; the older facility in Brampton closed in 1992.
 The newest factory was renamed Brampton Assembly; it is one of the city's largest employers, with almost 4,000 workers when running at capacity.